 How many times do I actually follow through on it, though?

 Because if you have a goal of visiting 100 countries and you still have 20-odd to go, you prioritise the new over the loved.
 Even when you have 50 countries to go and only three years in which to do it in, you focus more on new countries.

 I love visiting new countries.
 Some of my favourite countries are places I visited for the first time this year, like Mozambique, South Africa, and Namibia.
-The problem comes when I want to return to all of them, but feel as though I can’t.
+The problem comes when I want to return to them, but feel as though I can’t.

 So why was I tying myself down to only the destinations I hadn’t been to before?